Create Play Travel Pacific Northwest family lifestyle and creative ideas

 In 2021, we took our kids on a 3-month RV trip to Phoenix and Tucson, Arizona.
 We went on many family hikes, visited nature centers, and learned about desert plants and animals.
 We RV camped and boondocked in more than 20 Arizona state parks and locations in the desert.
 Our Arizona RV trip was a great exercise in doing homeschool on the road and exploring a new area!

-International Wildlife Museum in Tucson Arizona homeschooling RV trip
+International Wildlife Museum in Tucson Arizona RV trip

 Visiting the International Wildlife Museum in Arizona